brandonbuhr/brandonbuhr/README.md

 *   🖥️  See my portfolio at [brandonbuhrdev.com](http://brandonbuhrdev.com/)
 *   ✉️  You can contact me at [brandonbuhr35@gmail.com](mailto:brandonbuhr35@gmail.com)
 *   🧠  I'm learning React and NextJS
-*   🤝  I'm open to collaborating on volunteering, open-source
 ### Skills

 <p align="left">